11 senators were totally absent from Jan. 6 commission vote

 Blackburn, R-Tenn., would have also been a "no" vote had she been in attendance believing there's already enough ongoing investigations into the attack.

 "The FBI has arrested almost 500 people in connection to the Jan.
 6 Capitol breach and multiple congressional committees are also investigating," a Blackburn spokesperson said in a statement to Fox News.
-"Those investigations and prosecutions are ongoing and do no require any interference."
+"Those investigations and prosecutions are ongoing and do not require any interference."

+Blunt skipped the Senate vote so he could maintain a commitment to attend a reopening ceremony in Missouri for Wilson’s Creek National Battlefield.

-Rounds, R-S.D., also did not support the Jan.
-6 commission legislation.
-He missed the vote Friday for other preplanned work travel overseas.
+Rounds, R-S.D., missed the vote Friday for preplanned work travel overseas.

-"Senator Rounds is currently fulfilling his responsibilities critical to his role on the Armed Services and Foreign Relations committees by meeting with strategic partners and military leaders in war zones overseas," said Dezmond Ward, Rounds communications director.
+"Senator Rounds is currently fulfilling his responsibilities critical to his role on the Armed Services and Foreign Relations committees by meeting with strategic partners and military leaders in war zones overseas," said Dezmond Ward, Rounds communications director, who noted the senator opposed the Jan.
+6 commission.

 HOUSE APPROVES LEGISLATION TO FORM JAN.
 6 BIPARTISAN COMMISSION TO INVESTIGATE CAPITOL RIOT